-This post is the fourth in a series that shares lessons Independent Sector learned through our 2016 initiative to address power dynamics in the charitable sector.
+This post is the fifth and final in a series that shares lessons Independent Sector learned through our 2016 initiative to address power dynamics in the charitable sector.

 Independent Sector embarked on a learning journey in 2016 to explore how we might build and sustain transformative relationships between grantees and funders, in order to relieve the tension that many nonprofits and foundations currently experience in their funding relationships.
 In the pursuit of a silver bullet solution, we learned important lessons about addressing an issue as complex and contradictory as the power dynamic, and about how we and the charitable community can incorporate this learning into our work moving forward.

 Throughout the course of our work, we uncovered several underlying assumptions that were proven incorrect, but that led to important discoveries.
 Hindsight is 20-20, and the work itself is often messy, resource-constrained, and fast paced.
 Below, we summarize what we shared in each part of this series as well as the more specific questions that came out of deconstructing our assumptions.

 “Can we agree that power dynamics is an issue?”